pjeby/pane-relief/README.md

 - Optional [per-pane navigation buttons](#per-pane-navigation-buttons) and [pane numbering](#pane-numbering)
 - [Focus lock](#focus-lock) for Obsidian 0.15.6+, to stop sidebar panes stealing focus
 - A browser-style "close" command that activates an adjacent pane instead of the most-recently used one
-- A [Simple Sliding Panes mode](#simple-sliding-panes-mode) that can be toggled per-window and is compatible with Obsidian 0.16 (NEW in 0.3.0)
+- A [Simple Sliding Panes mode](#simple-sliding-panes-mode) that can be toggled per-window and is compatible with Obsidian 0.16.2 and its new stacked tabs (NEW in 0.3.1)

 The overall goal of these features is to provide a more browser-like Obsidian experience for users that like using lots of panes, windows, and/or Hover Editors.